klekarkar/klekarkar.github.io/_talks/openwater_water_2024.md

 date: 2024-5-13
 ---

-This workshop was organized by the UNESCO IHP mainly focusing on the applications of open hardware and open software as sustainable technologies for water resources.
+This workshop was organized by the UNESCO IHP in Cape Town, South Africa.
+It focused on the applications of open hardware and open software as sustainable technologies for water resources.
 In my presentation, I talked about how low-cost soil moisture sensors can be used in conventional scientific approaches as well as in citizen science initiatives to tackle environmental problems such as droughts and floods.